Please note that this list is not intended as a substitute for counseling. Any topics that are not covered here should be discussed with a counselor.

 What services need an appointment?

-Appointments with a counselor are required for the following: Any detailed questions regarding your visa status, home residency requirement, change of status or other out-of-the-ordinary requests, transfers and work permits/academic training.
+Appointments with a counselor are required for the following: Any detailed questions regarding your visa status, home residency requirement, change of status, transfers, work authorization, or other out-of-the-ordinary requests.

 What services do NOT need an appointment?

-Paperwork for the following can be dropped off at the DCISS front desk: Requests for a DS-2019 (new program or extension), travel validation, J-2 dependent DS-2019, or off-campus scholar employment.
+Requests for the following can be submitted online: Requests for a DS-2019 (new program or extension), travel validation, SSN support letters, J-2 dependent DS-2019s, or off-campus scholar employment applications.